trellisorg/platform/packages/rx-dynamic-component/README.md

 is either `query1` or `query2`.
 The value you pass into `RxDynamicComponentService#getComponentFactory` must equal one of the `componentId`s from the manifest you provided.

-### (Optional) Import DynamicOutletModule into the component you will be dynamically loading into
+### (Optional) Import DynamicOutletModule or LazyDynamicOutletModule into the component you will be dynamically loading into

 `rx-dynamic-component` provides a component that can be used that is setup with an internal `ViewContainerRef` for ease of use, but if you know what you are doing you can implement whatever sort of `ViewContainerRef` you want.